Robert Q. Topper

 1993-2003 Assistant / Associate Professor, Cooper Union

-1983-1986 Instructional assistant and PLATO Coordinator, Depaertment of Mathematics,
+1983-1986 Instructional assistant and PLATO Coordinator, Mathematics, Florida State University

 Research interests

-Overall, my research is in the areas of nanoscience, material science, and biophysics, using computational and theoretical methods to study systems at the molecular level and provide useful connections between theory and experiment.
-We also have an underlying theme in our group of tacking problems that have a connection to environmental issues.
+Our group carries out research in nanoscience, material science, and biophysics.
+We are using computational and theoretical methods to study systems at the molecular level and provide useful connections between theory and experiment.
+We also have an underlying theme in our group of tackling problems that have a connection to environmental issues.

-Current research includes the study of nucleation and concomitant proton transfer phenomena within ammonium halide and nitrate nanoparticles, including solvent effects.
-The resulting insights are useful in the study of atmospheric reactions in polluted urban coastal environments and the design of permeable membranes for battiers and fuel cells, as well as towards understanding the fundamental nature of the hydrogen bond.
-We are also currently studying organometallic systems with catalytic potential, and have studied coordination complexes of zinc and rhenium in past and recent work using quantum chemistry.
+Current research includes the study of nucleation and concomitant proton transfer phenomena within ammonium halide and ammonium nitrate nanoparticles.
+The resulting insights are useful in the study of atmospheric reactions in polluted inland and coastal environments (urban and rural) and the design of permeable membranes for battiers and fuel cells, as well as towards understanding the fundamental nature of the hydrogen bond.

-Our group has also worked on important problems in reaction rate theory, phase-space transport theory and nonlinear dynamics, semiclassical molecular dynamics, molecular order-disorder phase transitions, reactivity trends in substituted bicyclic thioacetals, conformational dynamics of neurotransmitters, and chemically-induced DNA damage by environmental mutagens.
+Our group has also worked on important problems in reaction rate theory, phase-space transport theory and nonlinear dynamics, semiclassical molecular dynamics, molecular order-disorder phase transitions, reactivity trends in substituted bicyclic thioacetals, conformational dynamics of neurotransmitters, chemically-induced DNA damage by environmental mutagens, organometallic systems with catalytic potential, and conformational properties of coordination complexes of zinc and rhenium.

 Research collaborations

-To date, I've formally advised 69 undergraduate students and 9 master's students on research projects, and mentored approximately 52 high school students in research as well.
-Have a look at the "Curriculum Vitae" page to see our other outcomes.
+To date, I've formally advised more than 70 undergraduate students and 11 graduate students on research projects, and mentored more than 50 high school students in research as well.

 I'm on LinkedIn, and you can also follow my research discussions on ResearchGate.
 Here's a citation index of our publications on Google Scholar.